marcinbojko/proxmox-kvm-packer/README.md

       }
   ```

+  Replace `storage_pool` variable with your storage pool name.

   ```ini
   iso_file                    = "images:iso/20348.169.210806-2348.fe_release_svc_refresh_SERVER_EVAL_x64FRE_en-us.iso"
   iso_storage_pool            = "local"
   proxmox_node                = "proxmox5"
   virtio_iso_file             = "images:iso/virtio-win.iso"
   ```

+  Replace `iso_file` and `virtio_iso_file` with your ISO files and `iso_storage_pool` with your storage pool name.
+If you are using CEPH storage, you can use `ceph` as storage pool name.
+If you are using ZFS storage, you can use `zfs` as storage pool name.
+If you are using LVM storage, you can use `local` as storage pool name.

   ```hcl
   network_adapters = {